Australian Championship: Inaugural format as a post-season competition

+In February 2025 announced the competition would be named the "Australian Championship".

+Although the competiton is not yet separate from the NPL structure (teams in the Australian Championship still play in the following season's NPL competitions), there are aspirations for this competition to eventually become a stand-alone home and away league if the current format proves to be sustainable.

 Format

-The inaugural edition of the competition consists of 16 teams, running from October to December 2025.
+The current format of the competition consists of 16 teams, running from October to December each year.
 The 16 teams include eight "Foundation Clubs" and eight other National Premier Leagues clubs (who qualified as the regular-season premiers of their respective NPL competitions).
 In the group stage, teams are divided into four groups of four.
 Groups are played as a double round robin (six matches per team) with the top-two teams in each group advancing.
-The knockout stage will consist of three rounds with single leg matchups.
-The competition's focus is to improve player development and to boost the overall standing of the game in Australia, by generating new interest and revenue.
+The knockout stage consists of three rounds with single leg matchups, with the semi-final and final venues selected by Football Australia.

 Clubs

 Foundation clubs

 It was announced in November 2023 that eight teams had been selected as foundation clubs for the inaugural Second Division.